lizmat/Text-Flags/README.md

 DESCRIPTION
 ===========

-Text::Flags is an easy interface to the Unicode codepoints that render as flags, and their associated regions and names.
+Text::Flags provides an easy interface to the Unicode codepoints that render as flags, and their associated regions and names.

-It also contains a command-line interface `tf` that either takes any number of fag identifiers (e.g. `tf chequered` will show 🏁).
+It also contains a command-line interface `tf` that either takes any number of flag identifiers (e.g. `tf chequered` will show 🏁).
 This also takes an optional `--list` argument to show all supported flags, and a `--verbose` argument to show additional information about the indicated flag(s).

 EXPORTED HASHES
 ===============